Friday, April 24, 2015

 This obviously is a horrible tragedy for the Sweeten family to which far too many of us can relate.
 Directly knowing that Petersen and his organization are already on the case is nice.

 Awareness of Consideration had prompted interest in an article on that organization for some time.
-That group coming up in a recent conversation led to another look at the website for it, which led to discovering the recent focus on the practice of children who appear on reality shows not being paid under the false (and despicable) justification that they did not work.
+That group coming up in a recent conversation led to another look at the organization website, which led to discovering the recent focus on the practice of children who appear on reality shows not being paid under the false (and despicable) justification that they did not work.

 This led to contacting Petersen via his email address on the website.
 Petersen quickly responded and agreed to the interview.